nbur4556/responsive-portfolio/README.md

 * Semantic HTML used for document markup.

-* CSS used for simple styling.

-* [Bootstrap](https://getbootstrap.com/) used for layout and responsive components.
+* CSS Grid and Flexbox for layout and styling.

 ## Contact